thaku7469/Talkify/README.md

   npm install
 ```

-- Configure environment variables: Create a .env file in the server directory using the env example file:
+- Configure environment variables: Create a .env file in the root directory using the env example file:

 - Start the application: